An important general aviation airport serving California’s San Joaquin Valley.

-Situated in California's San Joaquin Valley just 1½ miles west of downtown Fresno, Fresno Chandler Executive Airport was once the city's airline facility and only publicly owned airport.
-Airline service is now provided at the other city owned airport, Fresno Yosemite International Airport.
-However, Chandler continues to be an important general aviation airport serving the central San Joaquin Valley.
+Situated in California’s San Joaquin Valley just 1½ miles west of downtown Fresno, Fresno Chandler Executive Airport was once the city’s airline facility and only publicly owned airport.
+Today commercial airline service is now provided at the city-owned Fresno Yosemite International Airport.

 Fresno Chandler Executive Airport

 510 West Kearney Blvd

 Fresno, CA 93706

 For Leasing Information contact: 559.621.4511

 Services available at FCH include engine/airframe repair, avionics repair, helicopter instruction, charter services, and hangar rentals.

 D & D Aircraft Service: